 For people who were diagnosed with pancreatic cancer after using the type-2 diabetes drug Januvia (sitagliptin), treatment options vary depending on many factors.
 In Stage I and II, Januvia pancreatic cancer may be curable with surgery (such as the Whipple procedure).
-However, Stage III pancreatic cancer that has spread to other internal organs (metastasized) is very difficult to treat or cure.
-If you or your loved one has had treatment for Januvia pancreatic cancer, contact our lawyers for more information regarding a potential Texas Januvia lawsuit.

 Do I Have a Texas Januvia Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by Januvia pancreatic cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Januvia lawsuit in Texas.